1 9 7 2 – 1 9 8 1 (USA)

 220 x 50 minute episodes

-This extremely sentimental saga told of the poor-but-happy and wholesome backwoods pioneer family headed by John (Ralph Waite) and Olivia (Michael Learned) Walton who operate a sawmill in Jefferson County in the Blue Ridge Mountains of Virginia during the Depression of the 1930s.
+This extremely sentimental saga told of the poor-but-happy and wholesome backwoods pioneer family headed by John (Ralph Waite) and Olivia (Michael Learned) Walton, who own a sawmill in Jefferson County in the Blue Ridge Mountains of Virginia during the Depression of the 1930s.

-The tale is told through the eyes of the eldest son, John Boy Walton (Richard Thomas), who keeps a journal about his family and aspires to be a novelist.
+The tale was told through the eyes of the eldest son, John Boy Walton (Richard Thomas), who kept a journal about his family and aspired to be a novelist.

 He attended Boatwright University and established his own newspaper, the Blue Ridge Chronicle.

 His first serious love affair was with Jenny Pendleton (Sian Barbara Allen), a runaway the Waltons took in.
 John Boy eventually left Waltons’ Mountain to pursue his career in New York as a writer.

 After having his first novel published, he became a reporter for a national wire service.
 He later married and raised a family in California.

 In real life, Richard Thomas decided to leave The Waltons in 1977 after five seasons, though he returned afterwards for guest appearances.

 Mary Ellen, the oldest girl (Judy Norton), became a nursing student and married Dr Curtis Willard (Tom Bower).
 They had a son they named John Curtis Walton Willard.
 Their marriage later fell apart, and Mary Ellen dated and later wed Arlington (“Jonesy”) Westcott (Richard Gilliland).